mitay-walle/com.chris-wagner.dice-notation/README.md

 # DiceNotation for Unity3d (UPM Package) #
 **DiceNotation** is a simple parser / evaluator for a variant of "dice notation" similar to the version used in Dungeons and Dragons 3.5 that allows developers to support the use of dice notation in their own programs.
 It is written in C# and depends only on Portable Class Library functionality.

+## Difference to original ##
+- converted to UPM package
+- default StandardDieRoller replaced with UnityDieRoller (StandardDieRoller still can be used)

 This is a fork of [Chris Wagner](https://github.com/cawagner)'s [DiceNotation](http://dicenotation.codeplex.com) library, maintained by [Ed Ropple](https://twitter.com/edropple).

 # Installation #